geocompx/geocompr/rev.md

 # ROBIN

-- [ROBIN] It mentions a lot of how much sf is bleeding edge; I think these comments are no longer relevant, and certainly not by the time this book gets published.
 - [ROBIN] The book does not make explicit who its target audience is.
 (2) The book fails to mention what its audience is.
 - [ROBIN] This might be related to my next comment, which is that you use the term “sticky geometry column” before we explain what “sticky” means here.
 - [ROBIN] Section 4.2.3.1 (Non-overlapping joins) is empty.